nhsconnect/FHIR-ReasonableAdjustments-API/pages/overview/overview_release_notes.md

 - Documentation for additional Endpoints added to Interactions section as Endpoints page.
 - Create, Read, Update Interactions pages updated to define behaviour for Underlying Conditions and Threshold Code.

+- Added unit use cases pages showing Create, Read, Update behaviour for each resource type
+- Reorganised complex use case pages to show use scenarios composed from sequential unit use case applications.

 ## 0.3.5-beta

 ### Updated Technical assets